nickstuer/mooch.settings/README.md

  - TOML-powered: Uses toml under the hood for modern, human-friendly settings files.
  - Dictionary-like interface: Access and manipulate settings with regular dict operations.
- - Nested access: Supports nested structures and dotted key notation.
+ - Nested access: Supports nested keys with dotted key notation.
  - Safe defaults: Easily provide fallback values or defaults when keys are missing from the setting file.
  - Optional always reload: Reloads setting file everytime a key is read.
 (Enabled by default)